rasmusnuko/SMC0/README.md

 When the development is done, the focus group can evaluate this feature.
 With this feedback, the next iteration can start.

+#### Focus Group
+We want to establish a focus group with approx. 80% trained composers and 20% musicologists.
+The majority is composers, since they are our end users.
+The musicologists can help us decide on the technical music perception and cognition factors.

 <figure>
 <figcaption align = "center">